libp2p/js-libp2p/doc/LIMITS.md

 ### Protocol limits

 When registering listeners for custom protocols, the maximum number of simultaneously open inbound and outbound streams per-connection can be specified.
-If not specified these will default to 32 inbound streams and 64 outbound streams.
+If not specified these will default to [32 inbound streams and 64 outbound streams](https://github.com/libp2p/js-libp2p/blob/master/src/registrar.ts#L14-L15).

 If more than this number of streams for the given protocol are opened on a single connection, subsequent new streams for that protocol will be immediately reset.

-Since incoming stream data is buffered until it is comsumed, you should attempt to specify the minimum amount of streams required to keep memory usage to a minimum.
+Since incoming stream data is buffered until it is consumed, you should attempt to specify the minimum amount of streams required to keep memory usage to a minimum.

 ```js
 libp2p.handle('/my-protocol/1.0.0', (streamData) => {